zohrehTofighi/zohrehTofighi/README.md

-- 👋 Hi, I’m @zohrehTofighi
+- 👋 Hi, I’m @ZohrehTofighi
 - 👀 I’m interested in Data Science & Machine learning
 - 🌱 I’m currently learning Machin learning
 - 💞️ I’m looking to collaborate on companies which are work on some Machine learning projects